klimber/inovaTokenController/README.md

 ## How it works

 We use app only credentials (service principal) to get a token from Azure.
-With that token we call [PowerBi REST API](https://docs.microsoft.com/en-us/rest/api/power-bi/) to list workspaces, reports in those workspaces, and generate embed tokens for those reports.
+With that token we call [PowerBi REST API](https://docs.microsoft.com/en-us/rest/api/power-bi/) to list workspaces, reports, and generate embed tokens for those reports.

-We use spring security to secure our API and have a VERY basic user management in order to control access.
+We use spring security oauth (legacy) to secure our API and have a VERY basic user management in order to control access.

 ## How to test it

 You will need:

- - Java 12
+ - Java 11

 Then you can download the project with: